Is Sweden Any Closer to Relaxing its Psychedelic Drug Laws?

 LSD is a semi-synthetic compound that, like psilocybin, stimulates the brain’s serotonin receptors.
-Thanks to more than 60 years of research, scientists have proven that LSD is a very safe substance.
+Thanks to more than 60 years of research, scientists have proven that LSD is a safe substance.
 In fact, we still haven’t identified the LD50 (measurement of the toxic dose of a given substance).

 There are a variety of LSD analogs in circulation in Sweden as well.
 Some vendors position them as legal alternatives because there’s no mention of them on the official list of banned substances.

 A few examples of other lysergamide derivatives include LSZ, 1P-LSD, PRO-LAD, AL-LAD, ETH-LAD, and ALD-52.

 No, MDMA (ecstasy) is illegal in Sweden.
 It’s classified as Schedule III under Swedish law (Narkotikastrafflag 1968:64).

 This means that possessing MDMA can cost you up to six months in prison and fines.

 Thanks to the medicinal uses of MDMA, some countries are reconsidering decriminalizing it.
 However, Sweden is particularly strict in its drug policy, so the authorities have not opened this debate yet.